 The Company established the Audit Committee in connection with the completion of the Qualifying Transaction.
-As at the date hereof, the Audit Committee is composed of the following members: Mr. Mavrinac (Chair), Mr. Bell and Mr. Mimran.
-Each member of the Audit Committee, other than Mr. Bell, is considered "independent" within the meaning of NI 52-110.
-Mr. Bell is not independent as a result of his position as Chair of the board of directors of CGC.
+As at the date hereof, the Audit Committee is composed of the following members: Mr. Mavrinac (Chair), Ms. Daniere and Mr. Mimran.
+Each member of the Audit Committee is considered "independent" within the meaning of NI 52-110.
 Based on the education and breadth of experience of each Audit Committee member, the Board has determined each such member to be "financially literate" within the meaning of NI 52-110.